What is a Fashion Style?

 Fashion Style vs. Personal Style

-It is important to observe that fashion styles differ from personal styles.
+It is essential to observe that fashion styles differ from personal styles.

-The fashion world has recorded and recognised around 50 fashion styles, catalogued by the decade of appearance, aesthetic roots, subcultural origins, and composing clothes, accessories, and footwear.
+The fashion world has recorded and recognised around 50 fashion styles, catalogued by decade of appearance, aesthetic roots, subcultural origins, and composition of clothes, accessories, and footwear.

 While each fashion style has a different origin and aesthetic roots, they’re all influenced by cultural and societal changes and new fashion trends.

-Subcultures create fashion styles by adopting, using, and blending clothes, footwear, and accessories with aesthetics, patterns, and motifs from previous subcultures into new forms of visual identity.
+Subcultures create fashion styles by adopting, using, and blending clothes, footwear, and accessories with aesthetics, patterns, and motifs from previous subcultures into new visual identity forms.

-These fashion styles are well-established and resurface yearly, either as perfect interpretations of the past, re-imagined in modern variants, or as part of fashion trends and fads.
+These well-established fashion styles resurface yearly, either as perfect interpretations of the past, reimagined in modern variants, or as part of fashion trends and fads.

 On the other hand, your own style is how you combine and like to wear your clothes, whether unbuttoned shirts or shoes without laces.